What is the Naval Service Recruiting Test (NSRT)?

 - Basic algebra

-For the mechanical comprehension test you will have to show your understanding of basic mechanical concepts and physics.
+For the mechanical comprehension test you will have to show your understanding of basic mechanical reasoning and physics.
 You will be given technical drawings of principles such as pulleys, gears, clockwork, and cars, and have to answer questions about how they work and how to solve problems.

 Take a look at our full Royal Navy Mechanical Comprehension test page.

-1. Find out as much information as possible beforehand.
-You should receive an information pack from your AFCO that details how your NSRT will be structured and what is expected of you in order to advance in the process.
-However, make sure to clarify any equipment specifics and ask any questions that you have in order to feel confident going into the test.
+You should receive an information pack from your AFCO that details how your NSRT will be structured and what is expected of you to advance in the process.
+However, make sure to clarify any equipment specifics and ask any questions that you have to feel confident going into the test.

-2. Practice in exam conditions.
 One of the most difficult aspects of the NSRT is the time limit, which is extremely restrictive, therefore getting used to it is hugely important.
-Performing well under pressure and showing you have strong decision making skills is all part of the psychometric testing, so practicing and being as prepared as possible will allow you to do your best.
+Performing well under pressure and showing you have strong decision-making skills are all part of the psychometric testing, so practicing and being as prepared as possible will allow you to do your best.

-3. Move on if stuck.
-The NSRT is marked on correct answers and there is no negative marking, therefore the Navy highly recommend taking the approach of answering as many questions as possible.
+The NSRT is marked on correct answers and there is no negative marking, therefore the Navy highly recommends taking the approach of answering as many questions as possible.
 If you get stuck on a question, do not let it throw off your timings - move on and let the problem ruminate, so if you have time to go back over the test at the end, you may find it easier to solve.

-4. Revise basic concepts and skills.
 Although the NSRT is challenging, the verbal, numeracy, and mechanical concepts sections are all based on basic knowledge and skills, which are easy to forget but just as easy to sharpen up.
-Make sure you revise things such as your multiplication tables, basic laws of physics, and try doing exercises like crosswords to improve your vocabulary.
+Make sure you revise things such as your multiplication tables, and basic laws of physics, and try doing exercises like crosswords to improve your vocabulary.